cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 this value SHOULD be included in the `Credentials.secret_credentials` list (step 5), and MUST NOT be included in the `Credentials.cleartext_credentials` list.
-Applications may optionally include `pkU`, `idU`, or `idS` in the `Credentials.secret_credentials` structure (step 5) if secrecy of these values is desired.
-Otherwise, if an application does not require secrecy for these values but does require authentication, they may be appended to `Credentials.cleartext_credentials`.
+Applications may optionally include `pkU`, `idU`, or `idS` in the `Credentials.cleartext_credentials` structure, or in `Credentials.secret_credentials` if secrecy of these values is desired.
 Servers MUST specify how clients encode extensions in the `Credentials` structure as part of this registration phase.

 The server identity `idS` comes from context.
 For example, if registering with a server within the context of a TLS connection, the identity might be the